S3-working-group/s3-practical-guide/docs/all.md

 A person fulfilling the role of a coordinator is accountable for **coordinating a domain's operations** and is **selected for a limited term.**

-The coordinator may be selected by the team itself, or by the <dfn data-info="Delegator: An individual or group delegating responsibility for a domain to other(s).">delegator</dfn>.
+The coordinator may be selected by the team itself, or by the <a href="#" class="tooltip" title="Delegator: An individual or group delegating responsibility for a domain to other(s).">delegator</a>.

-Several coordinators may collaborate to synchronize work across multiple <dfn data-info="Domain: A distinct area of influence, activity and decision making within an organization.">domains</dfn>.
+Several coordinators may collaborate to synchronize work across multiple <a href="#" class="tooltip" title="Domain: A distinct area of influence, activity and decision making within an organization.">domains</a>.

 Instead of selecting a coordinator, a team may choose to self-organize.

 ### Organizational Structure

-Organizational structure is the actual arrangement of <dfn data-info="Domain: A distinct area of influence, activity and decision making within an organization.">domains</dfn> and their connections.
+Organizational structure is the actual arrangement of <a href="#" class="tooltip" title="Domain: A distinct area of influence, activity and decision making within an organization.">domains</a> and their connections.
 It reflects where power to influence is located, and the channels through which information and influence flow.

 Continuously evolve your organization's structure to:

--   support the continuous <dfn data-info="Flow of Value: Deliverables traveling through an organization towards customers or other stakeholders.">flow of value</dfn>
+-   support the continuous <a href="#" class="tooltip" title="Flow of Value: Deliverables traveling through an organization towards customers or other stakeholders.">flow of value</a>
 -   enable effective collaboration around dependencies
 -   ensure information is available to those who need it
 -   distribute resources and power to influence as required